Does Homeowners Insurance Cover Earthquakes?

 This is a standout since most providers do not offer earthquake insurance for renters.

-But renters may also want earthquake coverage to protect their personal belongings even if they do not own the apartment, condo, or house they rent.
+However, renters may also want earthquake coverage to protect their personal belongings even if they do not own the apartment, condo, or house they rent.

 You can apply for earthquake insurance as a renter by using Liberty Mutual’s website.

-In addition, the insurer also stands out because you can easily file and oversee a claim using its website or its highly-regarded and intuitive mobile app.
+In addition, the insurer also stands out because you can easily file and oversee a claim using its website or highly-regarded and intuitive mobile app.

 Read a full Liberty Mutual home insurance review.

-J.D.
-Power (out of 1,000) | 834 |
+| J.D.
+Power (out of 1,000) Score | 625 |

-A.M.
+| A.M.
 Best - Financial Strength Rating | A |

-BBB | A+ |
+| BBB Rating | A- |

-NAIC Complaint Index | 2.37 |
+| NAIC Complaint Index Score | 3.14 |

 Nationwide: Best Personal Property and Loss of Use Coverage

-Nationwide offers exceptional earthquake coverage that you buy as an add-on to your homeowners insurance policy.
+Nationwide offers exceptional earthquake coverage that you buy as an add-on to your homeowner's insurance policy.

 One reason is the company’s loss of use coverage.
 Loss of use is an integral part of earthquake insurance.
 It will pay you if you have to stay elsewhere, such as a hotel, while your home is being repaired after an earthquake damages it.